volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 };
 ```

-If it is not passed - a warning will be shown:
+If it is not passed - a warning will be displayed:

 ![PropTypes Warning](/img/screenshot-2021-02-02-at-16.10.11.png "PropTypes Warning")

 ## Custom Validators

-One of the most common cases, where the library's core validators might be not sufficient is validating an email address:
+One of the most common cases where the library's core validators fall short is when validating an email address:

 ```javascript
 const emailValidator = (props, propName, componentName) => {